Get to Know VCOM

 Thanks to strong leadership, as well as outstanding students and faculty who embody VCOM's purpose, our mission moves steadily forward.

-of VCOM students are from rural communities with populations under 30,000
+of VCOM students are from communities with populations of less than 30,000

 most affordable private medical school according to U.S. News & World Report

-of graduates practice in states with medically underserved counties where primary care is most needed
+of graduates practice in a medically underserved area where primary care is most needed